The Real Cost of Manual Procurement (And How AI Fixes It)

 A $200M company typically finds 8-15% savings opportunity in its first comprehensive spend analysis.
 Not theoretical — actual dollars wasted through fragmentation, drift, and bypass.

-A procurement team managing 200 active supplier contracts has a compliance problem it probably doesn’t know about:
+This is one of my favorite areas because the ROI is so tangible.
+A team managing 200 active supplier contracts has a compliance problem it probably doesn’t know about:

 - Volume rebates not claimed because nobody tracked cumulative spend against the threshold